Westchester County, New York: Communities

 Westchester County has six cities, 19 towns, and 23 villages.

 Cities in Westchester have many well established sub-areas within the municipal boundaries.
 Many of these are similar to hamlets and date back to as early as the late 1600s such as Cooper's Corners in New Rochelle.
 These areas also include some of the first planned communities in the country such as New Rochelle's Residence Park, Rochelle Park and Heights and Sutton Manor.

 The six cities in the county are:

 Any land area in the county that is not contained in one of the cities is in a town.
 A town may have from zero to multiple villages.
 The largest city in the county by population is Yonkers with over 211,000 residents.
-The city with the highest population density is Mount Vernon with a density of 15,564 individuals per square mile.
+The city with the highest population density is Mount Vernon with a density of 16,824 individuals per square mile.

-The towns of Harrison, Mount Kisco, and Scarsdale are coterminous with the village of the same name.
+The towns of Harrison, Mount Kisco, and Scarsdale are coterminous with the villages of the same names.
 Two villages are split between two towns: Briarcliff Manor crosses the border between Ossining town and Mount Pleasant, and Mamaroneck village straddles the boundary between Mamaroneck town and Rye town.

 With the exception of the towns of Rye, Pelham, Harrison, Mount Kisco, and Scarsdale, all the towns contain area and residents which do not belong to any village.
 These areas may contain communities referred to as hamlets, or "unincorporated areas".
 Hamlets have no legal status and depend upon the town for all municipal government and services.
 There are also areas called census-designated places (CDPs), which are defined by the U.S. Census Bureau for statistical purposes only.
 A CDP may or may not correspond to a hamlet.

 Because some municipalities have the same name, it is often necessary to indicate whether one is referring to the city, town, village, or hamlet.
 For example, the town of Rye is completely separate from the city of Rye.
 Pelham is the name of a town and also of a village in the town.
 The village of Mamaroneck is located partially in the town of Mamaroneck and partially in the town of Rye, but has nothing to do with the city of Rye.

-Zip codes in Westchester often are not coterminous with the actual municipality borders, causing mailing addresses to sometimes differ from the actual municipal location in which a property resides.
-For instance, the zip codes for Bronxville, Larchmont, Rye, and Scarsdale contain large areas that lie outside of those municipalities.
+ZIP Codes in Westchester often are not coterminous with the actual municipality borders, causing mailing addresses to sometimes differ from the actual municipal location in which a property resides.
+For instance, the ZIP Codes for Bronxville, Larchmont, Rye, and Scarsdale contain large areas that lie outside of those municipalities.

 All of the towns have justice courts, and some of the villages do as well.

 The towns are listed as follows: